clux/probes.hugo/content/post/2019-06-04-towards-a-generic-kube-client.md

 - [Event](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.14/#event-v1-core) - with 17 random fields!
 - [ServiceAccount](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.14/#serviceaccount-v1-core) - `secrets` vector + misc fields

 And that was only like 20 minutes in the API docs.
-Long story short, [we eventually](https://github.com/clux/kube-rs/issues/35) stopped relying on `Object<P, U>` everywhere in favour of `KubeObject` trait objects.
-This meant we could deal with these special objects in [mod snowflake](https://github.com/clux/kube-rs/blob/0b0ed4d2f035cf9e455f1ad8ae346cf87fc20cac/src/api/snowflake.rs#L15-L62), and we don't have to feel too dirty about it..
+Long story short, [we eventually](https://github.com/clux/kube-rs/issues/35) stopped relying on `Object<P, U>` everywhere in favour of `KubeObject`.
+This meant we could deal with these special objects in [mod snowflake](https://github.com/clux/kube-rs/blob/0b0ed4d2f035cf9e455f1ad8ae346cf87fc20cac/src/api/snowflake.rs#L15-L62), without feeling too dirty about it..

 ### Remaining toil
 While many of the remaining tasks are not too difficult, there are quite a few of them: